czhangy/UCLA-Core/Upper-Divs/CS-131/notes.md

   - Test grammar as you would test a program
 - Lexical structure
   - Currently, we have a structure to use tokens to generate a grammar
-  - This structure is incomplete, a we’ve only defined the phrase structure of a language, that is, how to construct parse trees with tokens at the leaves
+  - This structure is incomplete, a we've only defined the phrase structure of a language, that is, how to construct parse trees with tokens at the leaves
     - We have no methodology for constructing the tokens themselves, using a lexical structure to divide program text into tokens
     - Could be overcome by writing a single grammar that has individual characters as token → almost never done due to readability
     - Most modern languages specify the phrase structure and lexical structure independently → makes languages easier to write/ implement